basnijholt/home-assistant-config/guide.md

 * Lights in hall, toilet, bathroom, and kitchen automatically turn on
     * Its colours change depending on the time of the day
     * If in sleep mode (after clicking the button in the app) these lights will be 10% brightness and red
-* An hour after we leave the house, everything turns off
+* An hour after we leave the house, everything turns off and temperature is set to low
 * The TV and speakers
     * If Spotify is not playing on the speakers, the speakers will automatically switch to the TV
     * Speakers will turn on when turning on the TV
 * Sleep mode automatically turns off if the alarm goes or if there is no alarm it's at 06:00
+* When sleep mode turns on, the temperature will be set to low
 * We will get a notification on our phones when either the dishwasher or washing machine is done

 Questions or suggestions?
 Ask Bas ❤️